bzminer/bzminer/README.md

     "pool": "stratum+tcp://us1.ethermine.org:4444", // default pool address new devices will use

+    "pool_password": "", // password to use for pool.
+Leave blank if no password required

     "farm": "farm", // name of the farm this rig belongs to

     "rig": "rig", // name of this rig.
-A.K.A. worker name
+A.K.A. default worker/username

+    "nvidia_only": false, // Mine only with Nvidia devices

+    "amd_only": false, // Mine only with AMD devices

     "launch_cli_on_start": false, // whether cli.exe should start on reboot (windows only)